Allasso/colorwdiff/README.md

 If the -nc option is passed, colorwdiff will not colorize, but will print the [--], {++} wrappers for post-processing such as formatting for HTML output.

 Like wdiff, a default "word" is either a series of space characters, or a series of non-space characters.
-Using the -word option will break "words" at word boundaries.
+Using the -word option will break "words" at regex word boundaries.

 Apply options to diff for your application.